 - You are more likely to see bruising come out with this one.

 If after two to three days the swelling has not gone, then it is probably an intramuscular injury (bleeding contained within the muscle).
 However, if the bleeding has spread and caused bruising away from the site of the injury then it is probably an intermuscular injury.
-Intermuscular contusions often result in the patient having greater movement and ability to contract the muscle.
+Intermuscular contusions often result in the patient having greater movement and the ability to contract the muscle.